Sevalaya: History

+Sevalaya's Founder V Muralidharan was inspired by the ideals and life of Mahatma Gandhi, Mahakavi Bharathiyar and Swami Vivekananda through exposure to their books at a young age.
+An alumnus of Indian Institute of Science, Bengaluru, during his graduation days, he began volunteering along with his friends to provide weekend classes and educational materials to children at Srirampura slum situated close to the campus.
+By 1988, Muralidharan, then a software professional, along with a group of colleagues formed the charitable trust Sevalaya.
+Sevalaya's services started on 29 May 1988 with 5 children in a small building at Kasuva village near Chennai, with the aim of providing food, clothing, shelter and education to orphaned destitute children.

+Expanding with the support of donors, Sevalaya moved to its own campus spread over nearly 14 acres (57,000 m2) of land at Kasuva Village near Thiruninravur (40 km west of Chennai).
+Today the campus at Kasuva houses a higher secondary school, children's home, elders' home, a skill development centre, a hospital, a gaushala and a staff quarters.

+Over the years, Sevalaya has also expanded its centres to various locations across South India through skill-development centres, healthcare services, after-school education to children, environmental and rural development projects through individual and corporate partnerships.

 Activities

-The activities of Sevalaya include Swami Vivekananda Boys Home and Mother Teresa Girls Home providing shelter to 130 orphan and destitute boys and girls from broken homes, Mahakavi Bharathiyar Higher Secondary School (recognised by Government of Tamil Nadu but unaided) providing free education through in vernacular to 1650 rural children including the residents of the Homes, Mahatma Gandhiji Medical Centre providing free medical care, Swami Vivekananda Free Library, Kasthurba Craft Centre providing free training in tailoring to rural women, Vinobhaji Goshala sheltering cows, and Sri Ramakrishna Paramahamsa Old Age Home sheltering 60 destitute senior citizens.
+The activities of Sevalaya include Swami Vivekananda Boys Home and Mother Teresa Girls Home- providing shelter to 200 orphan and destitute boys and girls from broken homes, Mahakavi Bharathiyar Higher Secondary School (recognised by Government of Tamil Nadu but unaided) providing free education in vernacular medium to 2500 rural children including the residents of the Homes, Mahatma Gandhiji Medical Centre providing free medical care, Swami Vivekananda Free Library, Kasthurba Craft Centre providing free training in tailoring to rural women, Vinobhaji Goshala sheltering cows, and Sri Ramakrishna Paramahamsa Old Age Home sheltering 150 destitute senior citizens.

-Swami Vivekananda Boys Home
+Swami Vivekananda Boys & Mother Teresa Girls home

 The Home provides the basic needs of food, clothing and shelter to the orphan children.
 The children are also provided with free education and medical facilities.
-At present there are 130 children in this home.
+At present there are 200 children in the home.

 Mahakavi Bharathiyar Higher Secondary School

-The school provides free education (no fees, free textbooks and free notebooks and 2 sets of free uniforms) to around 1450 children.
+The school provides free education (no fees, free textbooks, free notebooks and 2 sets of free uniforms) to around 2500 children.
 The 3000 families in the area are made up of mostly landless agricultural labourers and brick kiln workers, and most of the children are first generation school goers.
 The free school has allowed many of these families to send their children for an education instead of taking them with them to work.